 “An emotional state where we feel passionate, energetic, and committed toward our work.
 In turn, we fully invest our best selves-our hearts, spirits, minds, and hands-in the work we do.”

 When you see engagement, you know it.
 However, it is often hard to put into words.
-For example, in 2001 Douglas Conant took over as CEO of Campbell’s Soup and called it a “bad” company.
-Its products were bleeding market share, and research showed that 62 percent of the company’s managers did not consider themselves actively engaged in their jobs.
-Yet by 2009, 68 percent of the company’s employees said they were actively engaged, while just 3 percent considered themselves actively disengaged.
+For example, when Douglas Conant took over as CEO of Campbell’s Soup in 2001, he called it a “bad” company.
+Its products were bleeding market share, and 62 percent of the company’s managers did not consider themselves actively engaged in their jobs.
+However, by 2009, 68 percent of the company’s employees reported being actively engaged, while only 3 percent reported feeling actively disengaged.

 How did Conant do it?
-He made a commitment to his people, embodied in the phrase “Campbell valuing people, people valuing Campbell.”
-Conant improved the physical surroundings by removing the barbed wire fence around the offices and focused on improving manager communication.
+By embodying the phrase “Campbell valuing people, people valuing Campbell”, he was able to build a culture of employee engagement.
+He improved the physical surroundings by removing the barbed wire fence around the offices and focused on improving manager communication.
 Conant also instituted programs to celebrate individual success, from sending them personal thank-you notes to having lunch with employees.

 How the Psychological Contract Between the Employee and the Company Defines Engagement

-Many leaders mistakenly think that increasing employee satisfaction will increase employee engagement and motivation.
-Satisfaction is transactional and contractual.
-In return for their work, you promise to provide employees with the basics: compensations, tools, and resources, physical safety, dignity, and respect.
-Both the organization and the employee must continue to make constant deposits in the relationship “bank account.”
+Many leaders mistakenly believe that increasing employee satisfaction will automatically increase employee engagement and motivation.
+However, satisfaction is transactional and contractual.
+Employees expect compensation, tools, resources, physical safety, dignity, and respect in exchange for their work.
+For a satisfying work relationship, both the organization and the employee must make constant deposits in the relationship “bank account.”

 Satisfied employees put out as much effort as they are compensated for, and no more.
-They deliver what is asked of them, as long as you deliver on your part of the deal.
-They show up and do their work, but that doesn’t necessarily mean they are going to say no to other offers.
-A satisfied employee does not equal workforce engagement.
+They deliver what is asked of them if the employer delivers on their part of the deal.
+They show up and do their work, but that doesn’t necessarily mean they are going to say no to other job offers.
+A satisfied employee does not necessarily equate to a fully engaged and committed workforce.

-When it comes to the all-important bottom line, employee engagement (not job satisfaction or employee happiness) matters.
-This is why it’s so important to get employee feedback on their engagement levels by conducting an employee engagement survey.
-These survey results provide you with engagement scores that give you a better idea of where your workplace falls under the employee engagement spectrum.
-Ultimately this will allow you to create an employee engagement strategy to improve your work engagement.
+Employee engagement matters.
+Getting employee feedback on their engagement levels is crucial by conducting an employee engagement survey.
+These survey results provide engagement scores to help determine where your workplace falls on the engagement spectrum.
+This, in turn, allows you to create an employee engagement strategy to improve your work engagement.

-It’s a powerful engine for not only improving your company culture but for growth and profit.
-When defining employee engagement, it is important to recognize that it is a 50/50 proposition with the responsibility to become engaged between the employee and the responsibility to create an engaging environment on the organization.
-Employee engagement is creating a workplace culture where both the organization and the employees become engaged.
+Defining employee engagement is recognizing that it’s a 50/50 proposition, with the responsibility to become engaged falling on both the employee and the organization.
+Employee engagement means creating a workplace culture where both the organization and the employees become engaged.
+Doing so can improve your company culture, growth, and profit.

 Everything you need to know about Employee Engagement